blockchainofthings/Catenis-API-Docs/source/includes/notifications.md

 event.
 Then, as long as the notification channel is open, the virtual device shall receive notification messages when the corresponding event takes place.

-The way that a notification channel is open depends on the notification transport that the notification channel uses.
+The way that a notification channel is open depends on the notification message dispatcher used.

-The following notification transports are currently provided:
+The following notification message dispatchers are currently available:

-- WebSocket
+- WebSocket notification message dispatcher

-## WebSocket notification channel
+## WebSocket notification message dispatcher

+This notification message dispatcher uses a WebSocket connection as the communication transport for the notification channel.

+The WebSocket notification message dispatcher is currently at **version 0.1**.

+To open a notification channel, one needs to establish a WebSocket connection using the information provided below.

-### URL (beta environment)
+### Connection endpoint URL

-<span class="url">wss://beta.catenis.io/api/notify/ws/<i>:eventName</i></span>
+**Beta environment**: <span class="url">wss://beta.catenis.io/api/notify/0.1/ws/0.1/<i>:eventName</i></span>

-### WebSocket subprotocol

-`notify.catenis.io`

 ### Parameters